Apetun/RSM-CSE/Week 1/Linear Regression.md

 $$ f_{w,b}(x^{(i)}) = wx^{(i)} + b$$

-This is the equation for a line, with an intercept $b$ and a slope $w$
+This is the equation for a line, with an intercept $b$ and a slope $w$.

-.

 ```python